atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

 1. To generate portable colored text output from Java, you'll want to use [jansi](https://github.com/fusesource/jansi), which describes itself as follows: "Jansi is a small java library that allows you to use ANSI escape sequences to format your console output which works even on windows."
-In fact, PicoCLI also uses Janso to create colored output.
+In fact, Picocli also uses Janso to create colored output.
 1. To handle interactive text input (i.e. you can input a line of text and use the arrow keys and backspace to edit), you'll want to use [jline3](https://github.com/jline/jline3).
 Getting this right in a portable way could otherwise be tricky.
 In order to make Jline work on all platforms,